Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/storage.md

 #### Issue description

-A bug was found in `BlobClient.UpdateClientSideEncryptionKey` that affects customers who are using an unauthenticated symmetric encryption algorithm.
-If a customer using an [impacted version](#issue-details) of **Azure.Storage.Blobs** attempts to rotate an unauthenticated symmetric encryption key using `BlobClient.UpdateClientSideEncryptionKey`, the key will not rotate correctly and decryption with the SDK might not be possible without additional steps.
+A bug was found in `BlobClient.UpdateClientSideEncryptionKey` that might affect customers who are using an unauthenticated symmetric encryption algorithm for key wrapping.
+If a customer using an [impacted version](#issue-details) of **Azure.Storage.Blobs** attempts to rotate an unauthenticated symmetric encryption key using `BlobClient.UpdateClientSideEncryptionKey`, the key might silently rotate incorrectly, and decryption with the SDK might not be possible without additional steps.
 For remediation guidance, see [Recommended steps](#recommended-steps).

-This bug does *not* affect customers who use authenticated symmetric keys or asymmetric keys.
+This bug does *not* affect customers who use an authenticated symmetric key wrapping algorithm, and does *not* affect customers who use asymmetric keys.
 Asymmetric keys are used by Azure Key Vault and are not affected by this bug.
 Also, the async API `BlobClient.UpdateClientSideEncryptionKeyAsync` is *not* affected by this bug.

+Only a small subset of key wrapping algorithms can cause this situation.
+Most key wrapping algorithms safely throw an exception during key rotation and don't actually rotate the key.

 #### Issue details